noefp/easy_gdb/README.md

     cd easy_gdb/install/
     bash setup.sh

 When running the easy GDB setup, installing JBrowse Perl pre-requisites might take some minutes.
 Please be patient.

 When the setup finishes, this should create some folders, subfolders and files at the same level as easy_gdb.
-You can take a look using your file browser or with the commands below.
+You can take a look using your file browser at `src` or in the terminal using the commands below.

-    cd ../../
-    ls -lh
+    ls -lh ../../

 You should be able to see the folders `blast_dbs`, `downloads`, `easy_gdb`, `egdb_files`, `jbrowse` and `lookup`, and inside them there are some example templates to help you customize your own genomic web portal.